thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

     materials as developed by the IBM SWAT Team

-When working in a team some of these steps can be performed in parallel.
+When working as a team, some of these steps can be performed in parallel as identified below.

 | Step(s) | Description                                         |
 | --------| --------------------------------------------------- |